-The workshop is for all lawyers, articling students, and law students.
-Through simulation and skill building exercises, participants will learn practical skills to work with vulnerable clients.
+The first session of the Poverty Law Course for Lawyers will take place on Wednesday, October 11 from 8:30 a.m. to 12:00 noon in the Lincoln Park Room at Mount Royal University, Calgary.
+The free workshop is for all lawyers, articling students, and law and criminal justice students.
+Through simulation and skill-building exercises, participants will learn practical skills to work with vulnerable clients.

 Marital breakdown causes a flood of emotions and a shaken sense of security.
 Taking decisive actions restores dignity and helps build resilience.
 ACES, the Association of A Community Engaged in Sharing, encourages media to inform their audience about the Calgary Resilience Symposium where people can learn about and discuss the variety of supports available to individuals and families facing decisions about one of the biggest life changes they will experience.